tmtsoftware/csw/docs/src/main/services/time.md

 Java
 :   @@snip [JSchedulerExamples.java](../../../../examples/src/main/java/csw/time/JSchedulerExamples.java) { #schedule-once }

+@@@ note { title=Warning }

+Note that callbacks are asynchronous and can be potentially executed in an unknown thread.
+Therefore, if there is a need to mutate state when the time expires, it is recommended to send a message to an Actor, and keep any mutable state within the actor where it can be managed safely.
+This is true for any CSW API with a callback.
+The schedule once with ActorRef can often be used in this scenario.

+@@@

-### Schedule Once With ActorRef
+#### Schedule Once With ActorRef
 Schedules sending of the message to the provided `actorRef` at the given start time.
-The `startTime` can be either UTC time or TAI time.
+The `startTime` can be either UTCTime or TAITime.

 Scala
 :   @@snip [SchedulerExamples.scala](../../../../examples/src/main/scala/csw/time/SchedulerExamples.scala) { #schedule-once-with-actorRef }